Conservation in Hong Kong: Terrestrial mammals

 Larger wild mammals are declining in Hong Kong, mainly because of the increased urbanization.
 Civets, leopard cats, and Chinese porcupines are seen occasionally at night in the New Territories.
 Indian muntjac (also called barking deer) are uncommon but are heard and seen in wooded areas.
-There are wild boars in some remote areas, occasionally causing damage to crops.
+There are wild boar in some remote areas, occasionally causing damage to crops.
 Unlike others, rhesus macaques are easily seen in Kam Shan Country Park.
 Visitors are reminded not to feed these wild animals as uncontrolled feeding has led to unnatural growth of the monkey population and caused nuisances.
 A feeding ban has been implemented and enforced in the area since July 1999 to help the monkeys revert to foraging natural food in the natural environment.
 Smaller mammals such as squirrels, the woodland shrew, house shrew, and bats are common in rural areas.
 As of 2005, some 54 species of terrestrial mammals have been recorded in Hong Kong.